 - (1) The calculation is based on the total number of 1,359,524,369 ordinary shares outstanding as of the Latest Practicable Date, which included ordinary shares issued to the depositary in exchange for a corresponding amount of ADSs for the purposes of ensuring that ADSs are readily available to satisfy the vesting of restricted share units and the exercise of share options under our equity incentive plans from time to time. - (2) Julian C. Baker and Felix J. Baker are the managing members of Baker Bros.
 Advisors (GP) LLC.
 Baker Bros.
 Advisors (GP) LLC is the general partner of Baker Bros.
-Advisors LP ("BBA").
+Advisors LP ("BA").
 BBA is the manager for securities held by 667, L.P. and Baker Brothers Life Sciences, L.P.
 Also, Baker Brothers Life Sciences Capital, L.P. is the general partner of Baker Brothers Life Sciences, L.P. (the "Funds").
 Unlisted derivatives include stock options and restricted stock received as compensation by two BBA employees (Michael Goller and Ranjeev Krishana) for their service on the Board of Directors of BeiGene, Ltd. and are controlled by BBA, with the Funds entitled to the pecuniary interest.

 According to the corporate substantial shareholder notice for the date of relevant event of November 14, 2023 submitted by Baker Brothers Life Sciences Capital, L.P. to HKEx on November 15, 2023, 125,986,847 ordinary shares were held by Baker Brothers Life Sciences, L.P. directly.
 For the purposes of the SFO, Julian C. Baker, Felix J. Baker, Baker Bros.
-Advisors (GP) LLC and BBA are deemed to be interested in the 11,408,860 ordinary shares held by 667, L.P. and the 125,986,847 ordinary shares held by Baker Brothers Life Sciences, L.P., and 723,996 ordinary shares which unlisted derivatives are controlled by BBA, with the Funds entitled to the pecuniary interest.
-In addition, for the purposes of the SFO, Baker Brothers Life Sciences Capital, L.P. is deemed to be interested in the 125,986,847 ordinary shares held by Baker Brothers Life Sciences, L.P., and 723,996 ordinary shares which unlisted derivatives are controlled by BBA, with the Funds entitled to the pecuniary interest.
+Advisors (GP) LLC and BBA are deemed to be interested in the 11,408,860 ordinary shares held by 667, L.P. and the 125,986,847 ordinary shares held by Baker Brothers Life Sciences, L.P., and 723,996 ordinary shares held by Baker Brothers Life Sciences or the purposes of the SFO, Baker Brothers Life Sciences Capital, L.P. is deemed to be interested in the 125,986,847 ordinary shares held by Baker Brothers Life Sciences, L.P., and 723,996 ordinary shares which unlisted derivatives are controlled by BBA, with the Funds entitled to the pecuniary interest.